From Invention to Innovation

-In the past four years, we were attempting to understand how innovation is actually created and analyzed how we where building startups that became ten years later billion-dollar companies.
+In the past four years, we were attempting to understand how innovation is actually created and analyzed how we were building startups that became ten years later billion-dollar companies.
 We were also exploring how other startups that became billion-dollar companies created their ideas and successes.
 We found striking insights about the difference in innovations power between startups and established billion-dollar enterprises – who were startups themselves just a few decades ago.
+Also, we explored the difference between invention and innovation.

 From invention to innovation